sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 - Read the [handlers reference][6] for in-depth handler documentation.
 - Check out the [Reduce alert fatigue][7] guide.

-You can also follow our [Up and running with Sensu Go][9] interactive tutorial to set up the Sensu Go email handler and test it with simulated `critical` events.
+You can also follow our [Up and running with Sensu Go][9] interactive tutorial to set up the Sensu Go email handler and test a similar workflow with the addition of a Sensu agent for producing events using scheduled checks.

 [1]: ../../reference/events/
 [2]: ../monitor-server-resources/